kulbakin/anahita/README.md

 The chengelog lists fixes and updates which are not present in the original Anahita.
 If a patch finds its way upstream or a similar one intorduced there, the log entry is striked out.
-There is strong correlation with commit history, so it is recommended to log into corresponding commit comments for additional details regarding introduced changes.
+There is strong correlation with commit history, so it is recommended to look into corresponding commit comments for additional details regarding introduced changes.

 > Since this fork among other things strives to introduce consistent